MarharytaFilipovych/OINK/README.md

 *Answer*: You can interpolate as many expressions as you need!
 Each expression is wrapped in `🍗` markers and evaluated independently.

 **Can I interpolate structure values?**
-*Answer*: No, string interpolation only supports primitive types (i16, i32, i64) and boolean values.
+*Answer*: No, string interpolation only supports primitive types (i16, i32, i64), string variables (👺), and boolean values.
 For structures, access their fields first and then interpolate those values.

+**Can I read strings in structures?**
+*Answer*: Yes!
+Structure fields can be of type 👺, allowing you to store string data within structures.

 ---

 ## 🐷 Quick Reference

 - Use `🥓` for string literals - bacon delimiters!
+- Use `👺` for string variables - demon type marker!
 - Use `🍗` for string interpolation - embed expressions in strings!
 - Use `🥩` for lambda expressions - meaty functions!
+- Read strings with `eat😋` (max 255 chars)
+- Print strings with `print🤮`
 - Every program must return something!
 - No variable shadowing allowed!
 - Use `hru` for AND and `bruh` for OR